-Orientation and New Student Advising sessions provide important information to students about the programs and services available at the college as well as strategies for student success.
+Assessment, Orientation and New Student Advising are expected of all new students.
+Assessment includes validated placement tests and other measures, and is intended to assist students in selecting courses appropriate to their abilities and educational goals.
+Assessment gives students knowledge of present skill levels in the areas of Mathematics, English, and English as a Second Language (ESL) An Orientation accompanies the placement test.
+The Orientation, conducted by a counselor, provides important information to students about the programs and services available at the college as well as strategies for student success.
+The Orientation and Assessment process takes approximately 3 hours to complete.
 New Student Advising sessions offer an opportunity for the new student to develop an Educational Plan, an important tool to assist students attain goals efficiently.
-New students must complete the Assessment, Orientation and New Student Advising Program for timely registration.
+Assessment results are distributed at the New Student Advising session, or may be picked up in the Counseling Center after two business days.
+New students must complete the Assessment, Orientation and New Student Advising Program before registering for classes.

-New, returning, or transfer students may be exempt from the process of Orientation, Assessment and New Student Advising, For a list of exemptions, see page 37 under Student Success and Support Program.
+New, returning, or transfer students may be exempt from the process of Orientation, Assessment and New Student Advising if they: